GluuFederation/docs-gg-prod/docs/source/plugin/gluu-uma-auth-pep.md

 #### Phantom Token

-In some cases there is requirement that bearer token for outside of the network and JWT token for the internal network.
+In some cases, there is a requirement that bearer token for outside of the network and JWT token for the internal network.
 Check [here](../common-features/#phantom-token) for more details.

 #### UMA Scope Expression

 It is stringify json.
 It used to register the resources in a resource server.
 See more details in the [Gluu Server docs](https://gluu.org/docs/ce/admin-guide/uma/#scopes-expressions).

 !!!
 Important
-    GG UI register the resources for you during plugin configuration.
+    GG UI registers the resources for you during plugin configuration.
 If you are using APIs, you need to register `client` and `resources` using [OXD APIs](https://gluu.org/docs/oxd/4.0/api).
 You don't need to pass stringify json during resource registration using OXD API.
-It is required only in plugin configuration.
+It is required only in the plugin configuration.

 - `path`: it is your url which you want to protect.
-There is regular expression facility for path configuration.
+There is a regular expression facility for path configuration.
 Check [here](../common-features/#dynamic-resource-protection) for more dynamic path registration details.
-    - `condition`: it is the array of condition for the path where you can define acr values to path.
-You can add multiple condition with different Http Method.
+    - `condition`: it is the array of conditions for the path where you can define acr values to the path.
+You can add multiple conditions with different Http Method.
         - `httpMethods`: it is HTTP Method.
-During authentication, plugin use it as a filter the request. **`?`** in HTTP method allow all the http methods.
-It should be in capital case. e.g. GET, POST, PUT.
+During authentication, the plugin uses it as a filter for the request. **`?`** in the HTTP method allow all the http methods.
+It should be in a capital case. e.g. GET, POST, PUT.
         - `scope_expression`: It is the rules to check the values.
         - `data`: It is the data for the `scope_expression`.